hypeover/flutter_course-rolldiceapp/README.md

-# RollDice app as first project from Flutter & Dart course.
+# RollDice as a first project from Flutter & Dart course.

 ## Getting Started